I admit I have a soft spot for small towns with big ideas.

 Bethel rocks, indeed.

 The coffee cup I walked in with, which I’d emptied, we filled back up with colorful stones to take home and hide.
-Then when (not if) this snow melts away and our kindness rocks shine through, may it make someone’s mud season a little less gray.
+Then when (not if) this snow melts away and our kindness rocks shine through, may they make someone’s mud season a little less gray.

 Bethel University courses continue till the end of March, so go sign up!
 It’s free, and it’s fun.